SAP Articles

 Small Business ERP Systems

-Choosing your ERP for your small business operation, is only half the battle.
+Choosing your ERP for your small business operation is only half the battle.
 How you choose it matters just as much, maybe more.
-From what I have seen, many businesses jump too fast from problem recognition to product demos.
-They sometimes just start with the demo.
-That leap skips the structure.
-Without it, decisions become influenced by sales narratives instead of business needs.
+From what I have seen over my 24+ years in ERP selection and implementation, many businesses jump too fast from problem recognition to product demos.

 This section outlines a realistic, step-by-step ERP selection process for small to midsize businesses.
-It is based on what has actually worked, not just what sounds neat on paper.
+It is based on what has worked in practice, not just what sounds neat on paper.
+I explore this in detail in my piece on how to avoid scope creep in ERP projects, since scope creep usually begins with weak upfront planning.

 Step 1: Stakeholder Interviews and Mapping Real Processes

-Before you ever speak to a vendor, spend time with your team.
+Before you even speak to a vendor, spend time with your team.
 Finance, warehouse, customer service, project managers, anyone who touches a system.

 • Ask them what causes the most friction in their work.